Employee performance review

 In recent years, there has been a growing recognition that annual performance reviews may not be the most effective approach to managing and developing employee performance.
 Many organisations are shifting towards more frequent feedback and coaching conversations, which enable timely course corrections and ongoing development.
 This approach allows for a more dynamic and collaborative approach to performance management.

-To what extent does the physical (Bricks) and digital (Bytes) work environment support their work, well-being and health?
+To what extent do the physical (Bricks) and digital (Bytes) work environment support their work, well-being and health?

-However, it is also closely related to satisfaction with the social (Behavior) learn/work environment and the work itself.
+However, it is also closely related to satisfaction with the social (Behaviour) learning/work environment and the work itself (work culture, job demand, management style and level of autonomy).

-Besides the learn/work activities or tasks also the workers’ job characteristics and students’ learning styles, influence the perceived fit of the learn/work environment.
-As do behavioural patterns, psychological needs and demographic characteristics.
+Besides the learning/work activities or tasks, the workers’ job characteristics and students’ learning styles influence the perceived fit of the learning/work environment, as do behavioural patterns, psychological needs, and demographic characteristics.

-The periodic Human Resources (HR) review pays attention to the performance of the employees, but little or no attention to the environment in which they have to perform.
-A questionnaire about the learn/work environment in combination with the periodic HR performance review offers opportunities to attract, better facilitate and retain employees.
+The periodic Human Resources (HR) review pays attention to employees’ performance but little or no attention to their environment.
+A questionnaire (a light version of a post-occupancy evaluation) about the learning/work environment, in combination with the periodic HR performance review, offers opportunities to attract, better facilitate, and retain employees.

-By including discussions on the learn/work environment in performance conversations, organisations can gain insights into areas where improvements can be made.
-These conversations provide an opportunity for employees to express their needs, concerns, and suggestions for creating a more positive and productive learn/work environment.
+By adding Financial, HR, Real Estate, Facility Management and IT data and triangulating them with the occupancy evaluation, the fit for purpose can be assessed more holistically.
+They leverage each other when information is exchanged in decision-making.
+By including discussions on the learning/work environment in performance conversations, organisations can gain insights into areas where improvements can be made.
+These conversations provide an opportunity for employees to express their needs, concerns, and suggestions for creating a more positive and productive learning/work environment.

 The manager assesses the employee’s performance based on predetermined criteria, such as goals, key performance indicators (KPIs), or competencies.
 They provide feedback on strengths and areas for improvement.
-In addition to evaluating individual performance, it is also beneficial to assess and discuss the learn/work environment in which employees operate.
-This broader assessment can provide valuable insights into the factors that affect an employee’s productivity, engagement, and overall satisfaction at work.
+In addition to evaluating individual performance, assessing and discussing the learning/work environment in which employees operate is also beneficial.
+This broader assessment can provide valuable insights into the factors affecting an employee’s productivity, engagement, well-being and overall job satisfaction.

 Stress test scan learn/work environment

 Periodically conducting an environment appraisal (user, area, building and money), with a 360° feedback assessment on matters that contribute to policy goals with their prioritization, is an essential input to assess the degree of being in control with the learn/work environment and to fine-tune.
-Not only measurement information is required but you need also values to determine what an adequate learn/work environment is for your specific national and local context.
+Not only is measurement information required, but you also need values to determine an adequate learning/work environment for your specific national and local context.

-Periodic measuring of user satisfaction helps to timely identify a mismatch between the learn/work environment and the current educational process.
-And to prioritise interventions based on the users’ perceived fit of their needs and abilities with the learn/work environment.
-It provides more customisation and more attention to differences between organisational units.
-Measuring hard and soft data provides feedback and a sharper focus in addition to gut feelings, experiences or observations.
+Periodic measuring of user satisfaction helps to identify a mismatch between the learning/work environment and the current educational process in a timely manner.
+It also prioritises interventions based on the users’ perceived fit of their needs and abilities with the learning/work environment.
+This provides more customisation and more attention to differences between organisational units.
+Measuring hard and soft data provides feedback and a sharper focus in addition to gut feelings, experiences, or observations.

 ‘Does your built environment still meet your present needs and wishes?’

 In addition to measuring the hard objective data (area, building, money), the soft subjective data on user satisfaction and behaviour is also relevant.
-This enables addressing the main question: ‘Is the learn/work environment desirable and adding relevant value?’ by answering the following four sub-questions.
+This enables answering the following four sub-questions to address the main question: ‘Is the learning/work environment desirable and adding relevant value?’

 Measuring hard and soft data provides feedback and a sharper focus in addition to gut feelings, experiences or observations.
-The performance appraisal should be holistic and consists of two parts: determining the objective quality of the learn/work environment using for example the Real Estate Norm method and measuring the subjective user experience through an online questionnaire and in-depth interviews.
-Be aware that you only ask for information that you are willing to act on.
-Measuring both quantitative and qualitative make the measurements more meaningful.
+The performance appraisal should focus on more dynamic, holistic, yet equally simple solutions that consist of two parts: determining the objective quality of the learning/work environment using, for example, the Real Estate Norm method and measuring the subjective user experience through an online questionnaire and in-depth interviews.
+Be aware that you only ask for information you want to act on.
+Measuring both quantitative and qualitative makes the measurements more meaningful.

 Workspace Alignment

 Facility Management (FM) encompasses various aspects of maintaining and managing the physical workplace.
 This includes ensuring cleanliness, safety, security, and the availability of essential facilities such as meeting rooms, restrooms, and break areas.
-Effective FM practices contribute to employees’ well-being and overall satisfaction with the learn/work environment. - Digital Workspace: Information Technology (IT) plays a critical role in supporting employees’ digital work environment.
+Effective FM practices contribute to employees’ well-being and satisfaction with the learning/work environment. - Digital Workspace: Information Technology (IT) plays a critical role in supporting employees’ digital work environment.
 Reliable and efficient digital infrastructure, including network connectivity, hardware, software, and collaboration tools, enables employees to perform their tasks effectively, collaborate with colleagues, and remotely access necessary resources.
+This allows employees to enjoy the freedom of being able to work from anywhere and the flexibility to adapt their work to their lives rather than the other way around.

-In summary, the physical, digital and social learn/work environments are all three important in supporting employees’ work, well-being, and health.
-To align the physical and digital work environments with employee needs, organisations should prioritize a people-centred approach.
-This involves considering employee preferences, and feedback, and providing flexibility in how and where work is performed.
+In summary, the physical, digital, and social learning/work environments are all important in supporting employees’ work, well-being, and health.
+To align the physical and digital work environments with employee needs, organisations should prioritise a people-centred approach.
+This involves considering employee preferences and feedback and providing flexibility in how and where work is performed.

 The integration of Real Estate (RE), Facility Management (FM), Information Technology (IT), and Human Resources (HR) becomes crucial in creating a cohesive and supportive environment that enhances work, well-being, and health.
-Regular assessments and feedback from employees can help organisations identify areas for improvement and create a positive and supportive learn/work environment.
+Regular assessments and employee feedback can help organisations identify areas for improvement and create a positive and supportive learning/work environment.

 Data driven approach measures what matter

-The role of the real estate, facility and IT manager is a supportive one in many organisations.
+The role of the real estate, facility, and IT manager is supportive in many organisations.
 A role in which often existing assumptions are fulfilled and not in which these assumptions are established.
 In an accommodation project, however, this supporting role is not sufficient.

-The real estate, facility or IT manager must profile himself and be able to discuss organisational goals from operational to strategic level and translate these into learn/work environment consequences and back into relevant management information.
+The real estate, facility, or IT manager must profile himself and be able to discuss organisational goals from the operational to the strategic level, translate these into learning/work environment consequences, and return them to relevant management information.

-He must know the factors that determine whether the learn/work environment will work for the organisation or not.
-For that, data-driven decision-making is required to bridge the gap and achieve alignment at a strategic level instead of lagging behind the facts.
+He must know the factors determining whether the learning/work environment will work for the organisation.
+Data-driven decision-making is required to bridge the gap and achieve alignment at a strategic level instead of lagging behind the facts.

 Begin by clarifying the goals and objectives of the building performance review.
 What aspects do you want to assess?
 Are there any specific targets or benchmarks you want to achieve?

-- How do you align the capacity and specifications of the learn/work environment with the organisational strategy in a transparent and proactive manner to communicate with the stakeholders?
+- How do you transparently and proactively align the capacity and specifications of the learning/work environment with the organisational strategy to communicate with the stakeholders?

-- How do you integrate Real Estate, Facility Management and Information Technology assets into a coherent learn/work environment (cross-functional integration – the whole is more than the sum of its parts)?
+- How do you integrate Real Estate, Facility Management and Information Technology assets into a coherent learning/work environment (cross-functional integration – the whole is more than the sum of its parts)?

-- How do you keep, after delivery, the accommodation aligned with the dynamic strategy, so that it remains adequate (periodic 360° feedback evaluation)?
+- How do you keep the accommodation aligned with the dynamic strategy after delivery so that it remains adequate (periodic 360° feedback evaluation)?

-- How do you involve the management team and the users in the coordination and future-proofing of the whole (brief /design and evaluations)?
+- How do you involve the management team and the users in coordinating and future-proofing the whole (brief /design and evaluations)?

-- What does a (periodic) evaluation of the learn/work environment consist of to improve and secure performance?
+- What does a (periodic) evaluation of the learning/work environment consist of to improve and secure performance?

 - How do you align accommodation risk management with the organisation’s approach to risk management?

-The answers to the above 7 questions give insight into where is it in line with policy and strategy and where are there substantial deviations.
-How bad are the deviations and what can go wrong as a result (risks)?
+The answers to the above seven questions give insight into where it aligns with policy and strategy and where there are substantial deviations.
+How bad are the deviations, and what can go wrong as a result (risks)?
 Is adjustment necessary/desired?
-What does it yield and what does it cost in terms of effort/money?
+What does it yield, and what does it cost in terms of effort/money?

-Key Performance Indicators (KPIs) or performance indicators, in general, must be convertible into actions.
-For each KPI, ask the question ‘What do we do with it in practice?’.
+In general, key Performance Indicators (KPIs) or performance indicators must be convertible into actions.
+For each KPI, ask, ‘What do we do with it in practice?’.
 If you don’t have a concrete answer to this, it’s not a useful KPI.
 In practice, many KPIs are often not used but only processed in a dashboard.
 One should focus on services and policy objectives, not on producing figures.
 And always link the KPIs to the relevant department or team that can influence them.

 The two elementary analyses (objective audits) for quality assurance are: